|

 Shopenhaur

-"I was convinced that beyond the limits of my life of labor and renunciation, there was a choice life, an affable, elegant, enlightened society where gifted persons could be welcomed and have a chance to share their feelings and ideas.
+"I was convinced that beyond the limits of my life of labor and renunciation, there was a choice life, an affable, elegant, enlightened society where gifted persons could be welcomed and have a change to share their feelings and ideas.
 I didn’t know that genius, whether locked up in a cell or roaming at large, is always solitary, oppressed, suffering, ignored…"

 George Sand